aclueless/spair/README.md

     * This was correct for previous versions.
 The current version (the main branch) is a complete redesign.
 No benchmarks for the new design yet.
 * No vDOM.
     * Spair use procedure macro to find the exact nodes that need to be updated at compile time.
 Then in updating, it just updates the nodes directly.
 Items in lists still need to be located by their keys before doing updates.
-* Plan to addl: reactive-like update.
-    * Queue render (reactive-like, but not using any kind of signals), just queue relevant pieces of code to render change on data change.
-(Old versions had this, but not available in new design in main branch.
-It is planned to be added back)
 * Rust-like syntax
     * Auto format by rustfmt.
     * (But can be broke by a change in Rust in the future)
 * Routing (but just basic support).
+* Plan to add: reactive-like update.
+    * Queue render (reactive-like, but not using any kind of signals), just queue relevant pieces of code to render change on data change.
+(Old versions had this, but not available in new design in main branch.
+It is planned to be added back)
 * Missing things here and there...
     * Errr, this is definitely a _why not_, obviously.
 I just put this here to remind potential users not to surprise about missing things :D.